The Race to Keep Up with Technology: Across Industrial Revolutions

 Agriculture during the third industrial revolution

-Digital tools gave farmers the ability to record and analyze more data, in order to engage in precision farming.
-In 1994, farmers started using satellite technology to innovate farming practices, and the FDA granted the first approvals of foods produced through biotechnology.
-Agricultural technology experienced many advances during the third industrial revolution, allowing farmers to start using weed-and insect-resistant crops, genetically engineered crops and more advanced insecticides.
+Digital tools gave farmers the ability to record and analyze more data to engage in precision farming.
+In the 1990s, farmers started using satellite technology to innovate farming practices, and the FDA granted the first approvals of foods produced through biotechnology.
+Agricultural technology experienced many advances during the third industrial revolution, allowing farmers to start using weed- and insect-resistant crops, genetically engineered crops and more advanced insecticides.

 Agriculture during the fourth industrial revolution